Olwiba/BeepBoopBot/README.md

 	[0,0,0,2,1]
 ]

-All 10 boards are stored in a data.json object, which are required in.
-Level one = levels.one etc.
+### Levels
+Board setups for the levels are stored in a levels.js, which is imported.
+The levels are stored in an object where the level number is the key and the board setup is the value.

+For example, the board setup for level one can be got by levels[1].

 ### Actions
 The command pane and nav bar have a number of assocaited components that can dispatch actions.
-Go: GO_BUTTON
+* GO_BUTTON: Starts executed the queued up actions
-Stop: STOP_BUTTON
+* Stop: STOP_BUTTON
-Clear: CLEAR_QUEUE
+* Clear: CLEAR_QUEUE
-Add forward command: ADD_FORWARD
-Add rotate left command: ADD_LEFT
-Add rotate right command: ADD_RIGHT
-Add jump command: ADD_JUMP
-Select level: SELECT_LEVEL (action.level = 'one' - 'ten')
+* ADD_FORWARD: Adds a forward action to the queue
+* ADD_LEFT: Adds a rotate left action to the queue
+* ADD_RIGHT: Adds a rotate right action to the queue
+* ADD_JUMP: Adds a jump action to the queue
+* SELECT_LEVEL: Changes to a new level (action.payload = <integer> the level number)

 ## Design
 Credit to Sean Johnson for his awesome design work!